Dana Devine

-Dana Devine is a blood transfusion researcher and the president of AABB.
+Dana Devine (1956-2024) was an American-born Canadian blood transfusion researcher and the president of AABB.
 She was the editor-in-chief of Vox Sanguinis from 2012 to 2020.
-Devine is also the Chief Scientist at Canadian Blood Services and the director of the Centre for Blood Research at University of British Columbia.
+Devine was also the Chief Scientist at Canadian Blood Services and the director of the Centre for Blood Research at the University of British Columbia.
 In 2015, she was elected as a fellow of the Canadian Academy of Health Sciences.
 In 2022, she was elected as the President of the Biomedical Excellence for Safer Transfusion Collaborative.

 Education

-Under the direction of Dr. Wendell F. Roose, Devine received her PhD in immunology from Duke University in 1986.
+Under the direction of Dr. Wendell F. Roose, Devine received her Ph.D. in immunology from Duke University in 1986.
 She previously completed a bachelor's degree in biology and a master's degree in marine biology, both at Boston University.

 Research and career

 Devine first joined Canadian Blood Services (CBS) in 1999, following its creation as a result of the Krever Inquiry, as the executive director of research and development.
 As director, she was instrumental in the development of the CBS’ accomplished Centre for Innovation, including its netCAD Blood4Research facility in Vancouver which is recognized globally for its work to drive innovation in transfusion medicine by collecting blood for research in blood collection, manufacturing, and storage.
 Other countries are taking inspiration from this model, including the U.S. and Australia.
 She was vice-president of medical, scientific, and research affairs for 11 years before becoming Chief Scientist.
-Her work at CBS has included improvements to testing for transfusion transmitted infection, donor and transplantation services, surveillance and epidemiology, and improvements to platelet unit manufacturing processes.
+Her work at CBS included improvements to testing for transfusion transmitted infection, donor and transplantation services, surveillance and epidemiology, and improvements to platelet unit manufacturing processes.
 Also in response to the Krever Inquiry, Devine co-founded the Centre for Blood Research in 2002.
 In 2021, she became its director.

 Devine was elected president of AABB in 2020 and took office in October 2021.
 She was previously a vice-president of AABB.
-An AABB member since 1998, Dana recognizes the challenges that the field is facing, including the maintenance of a stable and adequate blood supply, ensuring a sufficient and well-trained workforce, and advancing research.
-As President, Devine has committed to being an advocate for research in this field, suggesting that the challenges being faced can be addressed through innovation.
+An AABB member since 1998, Dana recognized the challenges that the field was facing, including the maintenance of a stable and adequate blood supply, ensuring a sufficient and well-trained workforce, and advancing research.
+As President, Devine committed to being an advocate for research in this field, suggesting that the challenges being faced could be addressed through innovation.

 For her "critical scientific leadership to Canada’s blood system," Devine was elected a fellow of the Canadian Academy of Health Sciences in 2015.

-Devine has been a professor in the University of British Columbia's Department of Pathology and Laboratory Medicine since 2000, where she is also the Graduate Studies Program Director.
+Devine joined the University of British Columbia's Department of Pathology and Laboratory Medicine in 2000, and served as the Graduate Studies Program Director.